Terrenteller/Valheim-Plugins/InputTweaks/tsmeta/README.md

 	- This conflicts with auto-run out-of-the-box
 	- [SHIFT], in addition, will drop the entire stack
 - Mouse scroll will pull/push items under the cursor and increment/decrement the split dialog
+- [LMB] will put/take items on/from item/armor stands
+- [LMB] will open/close containers

 Disabled by default:
 - Swapped items stay selected (à la Minecraft)
 - Stack splits round down
 - Unbalanced stack smear remainders stay selected
+- A key to toggle the HUD
+	- [F1] would conflict with configuration managers

 Other plugins that deal with the inventory and modifier keys may require configuration to be compatible with InputTweaks, such as SmartContainers' route-on-move feature.
 Please check configuration options if you encounter input conflicts.

 ## Changelog

+1.1.1

+- Add the ability to interact with armor stands, item stands, and containers from the inventory GUI
+- Add a customizable HUD toggle key
+- Make mouse wheel behaviour more consistent when full stacks are involved
+- Fix single smear drags not starting on their own full stack

 1.1.0